What are nematodes?

 Use nematode-suppressive Plants

-Certain marigolds, Tagetes species, suppress root knot and lesion nematodes.
+Certain marigolds, Tagetes species, suppress root-knot and lesion nematodes.
 French marigolds (varieties include Nemagold, Petite Blanc, Queen Sophia, and Tangerine) are most effective.
 Avoid signet marigolds, T. signata or tenuifolia, because nematodes will feed and reproduce on these.
-Marigolds don’t work well against the northern root knot nematode, Meloidogyne hapla, a species common in areas with cool winters. (ref: www.ipm.ucdavis.edu)
+Marigolds don’t work well against the northern root-knot nematode, Meloidogyne hapla, a species common in areas with cool winters. (ref: www.ipm.ucdavis.edu)

 The effect of marigolds is greatest when you grow them as a solid planting for an entire season.
 When grown along with annual vegetables or beneath trees or vines (intercropping), nematode control usually isn’t very good.
-To prevent marigold seed from getting in the soil, cut or mow the plants before the flowers open.
+To prevent marigold seed from getting into the soil, cut or mow the plants before the flowers open.
 As with other cultural control methods, nematode populations rapidly will increase as soon as you grow susceptible crops again. (ref: www.ipm.ucdavis.edu)

 Apply soil amendments and irrigation

 Adding organic soil amendments to the soil can reduce the effect of nematode on crops.
-Manure and compost improve water and nutrients retention of the soil especially sandy soils.
+Manure and compost improve water and nutrient retention of the soil especially sandy soils.
 When plants are water-stressed, nematodes damage them easily.
 Therefore increasing soil’s capacity to hold water would reduce the effects of nematode injury.
 Also, frequent irrigation makes water always available for the crops and help reduce the effect of nematodes.
 In either case, nematodes could be present in the soil but they will less damage.
 The practice of conservation agriculture can also help check the effects of nematodes.